60-meter band: United Kingdom

-In the UK (ITU Region 1), the 60-meter segment (also known by its frequency equivalent: 'the 5 MHz band') is available to all UK Full Licensees.
-It is the subject of active research by radio amateurs due to its propagation properties.
+In the UK (ITU Region 1), the 60-meter segment (also known by its frequency equivalent: 'the 5 MHz band') is only available to UK Full Licensees.
+Foundation and Intermediate licensee use is not permitted.

+The band has been the subject of active research by radio amateurs due to its propagation properties.
 This research commenced in August 2002 by means of a special 5 MHz 'Notice of Variation' (NoV) to the Full UK Licence.
 Five 3 kHz-wide channels, 5258.5, 5278.5, 5288.5, 5398.5 and 5403.5 kHz were allocated, which by mid-2006 had been increased to seven, the additional ones being 5366.5 and 5371.5 kHz (all USB dial frequencies).
 In December 2012, UK regulator, Ofcom, announced permission for 11 new frequency blocks, following representations from the RSGB and subsequent Ofcom discussions with the 'Primary User' of 5 MHz in the UK, the British Ministry of Defence (MoD).
 Although the MoD was unable to permit a continuous band, this allocation of seven channels was substantially increased to eleven frequency 'blocks' (or 'bandlets'), integrating the existing channels.
 These became active on 1 January 2013.

 Following an Ofcom consultation document on a review of the UK Amateur Licence during 2014, in 2015 Ofcom issued a new UK Amateur Licence which incorporated the UK 5 MHz allocation into the main licence schedule for all UK Full Licensees (Individual, Club, Reciprocal).
 This came into force on 7 April 2015.
 The previous 5 MHz 'Notice-of-Variation' (NoV) is now no longer required, however it is still a licence requirement that the Licensee shall only operate on the band to the extent that the Licensee can be contacted on a telephone which is located in close proximity to the Station.

 There are some additional restrictions which still apply: